wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/120211396-2316b500-c1ee-11eb-88e9-0eb39ae5eaff.png">
    <img alt="az-ml-eval-roc-841x503.png" width="841" height="503" src="https://user-images.githubusercontent.com/300046/120211396-2316b500-c1ee-11eb-88e9-0eb39ae5eaff.png"></a>

-#### Metrics of classification model performance
+Azure does not present all the statistics, which we cover here.

+#### Confusion Matrix

+The multi-colored box at the lower-right is called a <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">"Confusion Matrix"</a>, a metric of classification model performance.

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model">DOC</a>:
-Test data is used to determine how well predictions created from a model, presented in a 2x2 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">Confusion Matrix</a> which compares the Predicted label to Actual (True) Label (yes or no) to identify true/false positives/negatives.
+Test data was split so some of the data is used to determine how well predictions created from a model.
+The matrix is presented in a 2x2 box with the Predicted label to Actual (True) Label (yes or no) to identify true/false positives/negatives.

-REMEMBER: Draw this on the white board from memory:
+REMEMBER for the test: Draw this on the white board from memory:

    <table border="1" cellpadding="4" cellspacing="0">
    <tr align="center"><th> n=165 </th><th> Actual: yes 105 </th><th> Actual: no 60 </th></tr>